 Yes, Mahatma Gandhi was arrested & sentenced to 6 years imprisonment after the non-cooperation movement.

 Lala Lajpat Rai, Motilal Nehra, CR Das & Mahatma Gandhi are the major leaders associated with Non- Cooperation Movement.

-After the chauri chaura incident in which 22 policemen were killed by a violent mob, Mahatma Gandhi decided to dissolve the Non-cooperation Movement.
+After the Chauri Chaura incident in which 22 policemen were killed by a violent mob, Mahatma Gandhi decided to dissolve the Non-cooperation Movement.

-The Non-cooperation movement was initiated in 1920 & ended in 1922.
+The non-cooperation movement was initiated in 1920 & ended in 1922.

 This was all about the Non- Cooperation Movement, We hope this blog has helped you to understand the topic better.
-The Non-cooperation movement is one of the topics covered in government exams & UPSC exams as well.
-For the latest updates around study blogs, you can follow us on Instagram, Twitter, Facebook and also subscribe to our newsletter.
+The Non-cooperation movement is one of the topics covered in government exams and UPSC exams as well.
+For the latest updates around study blogs, you can follow us on Instagram, Twitter, and Facebook and also subscribe to our newsletter.
 If you are planning to study abroad then register for a free trial session with Leverage Edu experts.